-Director of rugby Mark McCall praised Steve Borthwick and Will Fraser after Saracens' 28-23 win over Gloucester
+Director of rugby Mark McCall heaped praise on Saracens captain Steve Borthwick and young flanker Will Fraser after the Men in Black beat Gloucester 28-23 yesterday.

 Borthwick was making his 100th cap for the club while Fraser, who has enjoyed an extended run in the first team recently, was named Sky's man-of-the-match.

 "Steve is absolutely vital to us," McCall said.

 "He's actually playing really well, he's had a really good couple of seasons not just this season but last season too.
 He led from the front.